CMC-lab/TranCIT/paper/paper.md

 ## Statement of need

 While many statistical methods focus on correlation, the ability to infer directed causal relationships offers deeper, more mechanistic insights into how complex systems function [@Seth2015].
 A critical frontier in this field is the analysis of transient dynamics, where interactions can rapidly change or occur in brief, intense bursts.
-While powerful methods to analyze these dynamics have been developed, their implementation in proprietary software, such as MATLAB [@shao2023transient], has limited their accessibility and adoption within the broader open-source scientific ecosystem.
+While powerful methods to analyze these dynamics have been developed, their implementation in proprietary software like MATLAB [@shao2023transient] has limited their accessibility and adoption within the broader open-source scientific ecosystem.

 `trancit` bridges this critical gap by providing a fully open-source, Python-based implementation.
 While general-purpose Python causality libraries such as `causal-learn` [@zheng2024causal] and `tigramite` [@runge2022jakobrunge] are invaluable, they often lack the specialized features required for robust analysis of transient, event-related data.
 For example, they may not offer integrated workflows for event detection and alignment, which are crucial for this type of analysis.